 The 2018 growing season started with significantly higher than average frost hours (a measurement of hours below 36°F), which led to a late bud break.
 The growing season also stood out in terms of GDD (growing degree days), with 14% fewer on average than 2017.
 The mild conditions and lack of extreme heat spikes combined to create a high quality fruit year.

-The berries were hand harvested at night, carefully sorted, and destemmed to tank, where fermentation took place.
-Then, the wine was racked to 50 percent new French oak barrels, where it was aged for 18 months prior to bottling.
+The grapes were hand harvested at night, carefully sorted in the vineyard, then brought to the cellar and destemmed.
+The grapes received a cold soak, followed by fermentation at a high temperature to ensure maximum extraction was achieved.
+The wine was racked to 50 percent new French oak barrels, where it was aged for 18 months prior to bottling.